mbsyaswanth/M3Fresh/README.md

 For managing orders - a open route with /orders where they can view all the orders

 Frontend - React.js with hooks (no 3rd party library for state management)

+Hosting - netlify

+CI/CD - netlify (created seperatly for production and development)

+Why Web? - I really love the flexibility of the web.
+If mobile app is needed, we can just add **PWA** which is what we have done here.

+Designed Tool - Figma

 ## Instructions to run the project